10 best SEO Tools

-Moz is an SEO tool, which is available in two versions, the pro version includes all the functionality and specification while in a free version, there is limited resource and specification.
+Moz is an SEO tool available in two versions; the pro version includes all the functionality and specification, while in the free version, there is limited resource and specification.
 It was founded by Rand Fishkin and Gillian Muessig in 2004 as a consulting firm and shifted to SEO software development in 2008.

 3. Google Analytics

-Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand. … Google Analytics became the most widely used web analytics service on the web.
+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic, currently as a platform inside the Google Marketing Platform brand. … Google Analytics has become the most widely used web analytics service on the web.

-How to add new property in google analytics?
+How to add a new property in google analytics?

 There are two ways to do this:

-- Copy the code bellow and post it to head tags on your website
+- Please copy the code below and post it to head tags on your website

 2. Google tag manager

-Google Tag Manager can help you add tags to your site if you have many analytics and tracking tags.
+Google Tag Manager can help you add tags to your site if you have much analytics and tracking tags.
 Consider using Google Tag Manager if:

 - You use multiple analytics and ad performance tracking tools that require site tags.